ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Upload PM2.5 Data To LASS System.rst

 -  `PM2.5 <https://www.amebaiot.com/amebad-arduino-pm25/>`__: uploaded
       data includes PM2.5 information

 Open the example.
-"File" -> "Examples" -> "AmebaMQTTClient" ->
+“File” -> “Examples” -> “AmebaMQTTClient” ->
-"lass_basic"\ |10-1|\ This example requires internet connection, so make sure you fill in SSID and PASS into AP information that you wish to connect.
+“lass_basic”\ |10-1|\ This example requires internet connection, so make sure you fill in SSID and PASS into AP information that you wish to connect.
 Also, LASS requires GPS information.
 There is no GPS sensor included in this example, so you must manually provide GPS information.